Join us for the Third Annual Rodeo Daze Chess Tournament at Valencia Library on February 24, 2012 at the Valencia Pima County Public Library.

 References:

-http://www.wwcc2011tirana.com/template.php?pag=1&t Women’s World Championship 2011
+https://www.wwcc2011tirana.com/template.php?pag=1&t Women’s World Championship 2011

-http://travel.nytimes.com/2012/01/08/travel/where-to-go-to-understand-the-world-in-2012.html China and India travel
+https://travel.nytimes.com/2012/01/08/travel/where-to-go-to-understand-the-world-in-2012.html China and India travel

-http://www.silk-road.com/newsletter/volumeonenumberone/origin.html China as chess origin
+https://www.silk-road.com/newsletter/volumeonenumberone/origin.html China as chess origin

-http://www.chessgames.com/perl/chessplayer?pid=95916 Hou Yifan chess games
+https://www.chessgames.com/perl/chessplayer?pid=95916 Hou Yifan chess games

-http://www.chessgames.com/perl/chessplayer?pid=49497 Humpy Konero chess games
+https://www.chessgames.com/perl/chessplayer?pid=49497 Humpy Konero chess games

 Postscript: